SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/stages.md

 ![Stalled sale -screenshot][img5]

-The **Appointment** dialog opens when you click **Save**.
+The **Follow-up** dialog opens when you click **Save**.
 Here you can set up a future meeting or phone call to follow up the stalled sale.

 ## Sold/Lost